Jedi: Je'daii

-The Je'daii Order, precursors to the modern Jedi, studied and used both the light and dark sides of the Force equally.
-The preview issue of Dawn of the Jedi states that the Je'daii originated ten thousand years before the saga takes place (approximately 36,453 years BBY).
-They were more monk than warrior, and their capital was Tython in the Deep Core.
+Precursors to modern Jedi, the Je'daii Order studied both light and dark sides of the mysterious Force, striving to balance them equally.
+The preview Dawn of the Jedi issue dates the Je'daii origins to 36,453 years BBY.
+Before lightsabers and hyperspace travel, the Je'daii journeyed across the planet Tython, training at the Order's nine temples and mastering the lessons of each.

 The New Jedi Order

 In novels set after the events of the film series, Luke Skywalker re-established the Jedi High Council as part of his New Jedi Order.
 The most notable difference between the format of the new council and the old is that only half of the council are made up of Jedi, while the other half consisted of politicians.
-Following the war with the Yuuzhan Vong, the Jedi withdrew their support from anyone political entity and relocated to Ossus, where Luke had a full Jedi Council re-established.
+Following the war with the Yuuzhan Vong, the Jedi withdrew their support from any one political entity and relocated to Ossus, where Luke had a full Jedi Council re-established.

 The New Jedi Order was the restored and reformed Jedi organization, in the wake of the Great Jedi Purge and the subsequent fall of the Galactic Empire.
 The Jedi Knights, reduced in number to only a handful, were slowly restored, primarily under the leadership of Grandmaster Luke Skywalker.
 Skywalker abolished the traditional Master/Padawan system.
 He believed all Jedi should be both teachers and students; that they should both learn from and mentor each other, and not just from one Master.

 Within the Expanded Universe, The New Jedi Order indicates that the Jedi Temple on Coruscant is no longer standing but it is rebuilt as a gift to Jedi for their services and achievements during the Yuuzhan Vong invasion.
 The new temple is in the form of a massive pyramid made from stone and transparisteel that is designed to fit into the new look of Coruscant, though internally it is identical to the design seen in Revenge of the Sith.